gunnarmiller/PortfolioInterim/README.md

-# PortfolioInterim
+# Portfolio
 ## About
 Greetings,
-Welcome to my interim programming portfolio.
-I'm still in the process of adding, cleaning up and organizing code files, so expect the contents of this portfolio to change from one day to the next.
-I ultimately intend to replace this with a proper, polished portfolio using GitHub Pages: but I expect most readers will care about the code more than the packaging, so I'm focusing on that first.
+This is my portfolio for showcasing my work--mostly programming, but also some non-programming assignments that showcase my writing, reasoning and math skills.
+At some point I intend to put in the time to replace this with something nicer looking, but for now I have much higher priorities, so you get a GitHub repo.

 ## Attribution:
 Everything here is chosen because it showcases my work.
-That said, things like projects often involve code written by multiple people, and class assignment sometimes come with pre-written code.
-If a significant portion of a file is not my work, I will clearly mark which portion and attempt to include an appropriate attribution.
-If a file is unmarked, you can safely assume it was written almost entirely by me: the only thing I might not mark is the basic skeleton or connective-tissue pieces sometimes provided for class assignments.
+Anything here that was not written by me--because it was part of a group project or boilerplate for an assignment--will be clearly marked.
+Anything unmarked is mine.

 ## Contents
 ### 1. Short Programs